Last updated on April 6th, 2025 at 04:52 pm

 Keesler AFB was created in

-WWII bomber Biloxi air show
+WWII bomber Biloxi air show not a jet either.

 WWII Bomber, crews were trained at Keesler Army Air Corps Base